-When Chris Doi, ’16, MAT, graduated from James Madison University with a bachelor’s degree in business administration, becoming an elementary school teacher was the furthest thing from his mind.
+When Chris Doi, ’16, MAT, graduated from James Madison University with a bachelor’s degree in business administration, becoming a teacher was the furthest thing from his mind.

 The Sidney, N.Y., native had always enjoyed working with children in his spare time, but usually in the role of an athletics coach.
 His desire to work with children as a fun and exciting way to give back to the community eventually became his professional career – sparked by his experience as a father.

 “When my first daughter was born, I was struck by the impact that I could have on a young mind and decided to turn what used to be an enjoyable pastime into a profession,” said Chris.

 Chris enrolled in the North Carolina Teach Program through the University of North Carolina at Greensboro to jump start his career as a teacher.
 After earning K-12 licensure in French education, Chris knew he wanted to further his education and increase the opportunities available to him.

 Not having an education degree or experience in the field, Chris enrolled in the Master of Arts in Teaching (MAT) program at Meredith College, where he was confident he would gain the skills he needed to become an elementary school teacher while still being a husband and father.

 “The MAT program at Meredith has an unrivaled reputation for producing high quality educators,” said Chris.
 “When combined with a schedule that fit my busy family calendar, it was really an easy choice to come to Meredith.
 The moment I started communicating with people at Meredith about the MAT program, I felt welcomed and appreciated.”